IvanBabura/short-url-generator/README.md

 The project is under development and expansion.

 ## 2 Technology stack
-- Maven
+- Maven;
-- Spring (Spring boot);
+- Spring boot;
-- Java 11+ (But mb it can also run on version 8);
+- Java 11;
+- JUnit 5 + SpringBootTest (including Mockito)
-- Db: H2 memory Embedded;
+- H2 memory Embedded;

+Optional:

+- HTML + JavaScript;
+- Thymeleaf;

-- Оptional: Thymeleaf only for testing REST requests from under the website.
+It just only for testing REST requests from under the simple website.

 ## 3 Project Features
 Message exchange method: JSON.
 All data is stored in the database.

 REST Endpoints:
-- Formation of a short link;
+- Formation of a short link: _POST JSON /url_;
-- Creation and/or obtaining a full-link based on a short-one;
+- Creation and/or obtaining a full-link based on a short-one: _GET /url?shortUrl=Value_;
-- Creation and/or obtaining a short-link based on the full-one;
+- Creation and/or obtaining a short-link based on the full-one: _GET /url?originalUrl=Value_;
-- Implementation of the redirect by a short link in the browser;
+- Implementation of the redirect by a short link in the browser: _GET /{shortUrlEnding}_;
-- Deleting an entry;
+- Deleting an entry: _DELETE JSON /url_;
-- Getting a list of all matches.
+- Getting a list of all matches: _GET /all_urls_.

 MVC is able to implement all these Endpoints, but does not in all cases do the reverse transformation from JSON (I'm not very good at front-end, and this is not the task).

 ## 4 Tasks
 - [X] Moved all exception calls to the service.
 - [X] Add exception logging.
+- [X] Unit tests for a controller and service.
 - [ ] Add caching.
 - [X] Add link lifetime (TTL = 10 min).
-- [ ] Add the ability to change the TTL.
-Rewrite TTL end message.
 - [ ] Rewrite short-link-generation algorithm.
 (I don’t like it very much, it’s made for a quick hand “if only there was.”
 Can be improved.)
 - [ ] Implement horizontal scaling of the service.
+- [X] Rewrite the README and add changelog file.
-- [ ] Rewrite the README and make a REST API document.
+- [ ] Make a REST API document.
 - [ ] You can implement Interceptors, but for now, the existing logging and functionality is enough.
+- [ ] Rewrite Controller Advice for Exceptions (any exceptions send uncorrect HTML code).

 P.s. ! _I try to write everything to the commits.
 I often forget to update the project version in pom.xml.
 Do not swear.
 This is a trifle for a project under development._!